Jadecky/Printer_Mods/Misc Items/F623 Bearing Repacker/readme.md

 'Remix' of the original [Bearing Repacker](https://github.com/Annex-Engineering/Misc_Designs/tree/master/Bearing_Repacker) from [Annex-Engineering](https://annex-engineering.eu) for the smaller F623 Bearings found in the Voron V0 and 3D Printers for Ants.

-Now has an M3 heatset, rather than a nut, to prevent unwanted hanfdling of grease covered, sticky nuts.
+Now has an M3 heatset, rather than a nut, to prevent unwanted handling of grease covered, sticky nuts.
 ![](https://github.com/Jadecky/Printer_Mods/blob/main/Misc%20Items/F623%20Bearing%20Repacker/Images/Screenshot%202024-10-31%20at%2015.17.43.png)

 If using a flanged bearing, the flange should go against the printed part.
 (See first image)